Rich Vogler: Memorials

-His mother Eleanor started a college scholarship fund for aspiring Indiana students as part of Rich's concern over his sons, and the fund was started by USAC officials and sponsor Valvoline.
+Vogler's mother Eleanor started a college scholarship fund for aspiring Indiana students as part of Rich's concern over his sons, and the fund was started by USAC officials and sponsor Valvoline.

-The first major fund-raiser for the fund has been a Daytona 500 viewing party in Indianapolis, today well-attended with a silent auction and notable names in auto racing in the state as guests.
+The first major fund-raiser for the fund was a Daytona 500 viewing party in Indianapolis which was well-attended with a silent auction and notable names in auto racing in the state as guests.
 Usually, his mother and his sons appear at the annual fund-raiser.
 In 2008, the viewing party was moved to the Indianapolis Motor Speedway, where 1996 scholarship recipient Ryan Newman won the aforementioned race.

 In April 1991, Winchester Speedway began the annual season-opening Rich Vogler Classic sprint car race, usually the first race at the track each year.

 There is also a Team Vogler Classic at the Indianapolis Speedrome.
 His father Donald Vogler died in a midget car accident at the Indianapolis Speedrome on May 1, 1981.